ambitus/pyracf/setropts/standard/list_racf_options.md

 #### 📥 Parameters

 * `profile_only`<br>
-  When set to `True`, only the extracted profile will be returned instead of returning the entire **Security Result dictionary**.
+  When set to `True`, only the racf options will be returned instead of returning the entire **Security Result dictionary**.

 #### 📤 Returns
 * `Union[dict, bytes]`<br>